imsolikha/delivery-giotto-bot/README.md

 # delivery-giotto-bot
+Bot for Ordering Food with Feedback Mechanism A simple Telegram bot that allows users to view a menu, order food, and provide feedback on products and services.
+The bot supports features such as adding items to the cart, viewing order details, and handling feedback for products, delivery, and services.
+Built using Python and aiogram.

 # 🚀 **Giotto Delivery Bot** 🍕🤖

 Welcome to the **Giotto Delivery Bot**!
 A Telegram bot designed to make your food ordering experience seamless and enjoyable.
 With multilingual support, dynamic menus, and SMS verification, it's your go-to assistant for food delivery. 🛵✨